 Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C.

 Josh’s experience in Connecticut employment law runs the gamut, from discrimination (on the basis of race, sex, age, disability, sexual orientation, religion, marital status, pregnancy, or national origin) and sexual harassment, to wrongful termination, retaliation, non-competition agreements, contract disputes, and wage and hour issues, including claims for unpaid overtime and commissions.
-He particularly enjoys counseling employees and executives in the negotiation of separation agreements.
+He has successfully counseled employees and executives in the negotiation of separation agreements of all sizes – from less than $25,000 to more than $25 million.

 Beyond his focus on employment law, Josh regularly assists his fellow lawyers with appeals and other complex legal projects, regardless of the subject matter.
 He honed his writing skills while serving as a law clerk for Associate Justice Neil M. Gorsuch of the Supreme Court of the United States when Justice Gorsuch was a Judge on the U.S. Court of Appeals for the Tenth Circuit.
 Josh’s writing has appeared in a variety of legal publications, including the Harvard Law Review.

-In 2018, Josh was elected to serve a three-year term as a Delegate in the Connecticut Bar Association House of Delegates.
-He is Immediate Past Chair of the Bar Association’s 650-member Labor & Employment Law Section and also serves on the Executive Committee of the Federal Practice Section.
+Josh was elected by his peers to serve in the Connecticut Bar Association House of Delegates.
+He previously served as Chair of the Bar Association’s 650-member Labor & Employment Law Section, and currently serves on the Executive Committees of the Labor & Employment Law and Federal Practice Sections.

 Prior to joining Garrison, Levin-Epstein in 2011, Josh worked at a large corporate firm in Washington, DC, and interned at Gay & Lesbian Advocates & Defenders (GLAD) in Boston, the San Francisco District Attorney’s Office, and the U.S. Department of Justice.